 Someone in the article compared prepping to insurance.
 I think this is a useful comparison.
 Prepping is like insurance.
 Insurance, (like prepping), has become a bottomless pit of fear, where people want to be insured for everything under the sun.
 And like insurance, which usually doesn’t actually pay out when needed, so too prepping.
 In fact, perhaps we can view prepping simply as post apocalyptic insurance.
 Maybe State Farm should include package deals that include bulk quantities of ammunition and pinto beans, to be delivered to your house if the stock market ever crashes down below a certain level…

 I attended a basic carbine and handgun class this past week.
 While driving to the event, the person I was with brought up all the reports of the super-rich engaged in prepping.
 He said, “I’ve been saying this for a long time, the only difference now is that even the liberals are prepping.
 And the fact that the ‘Ubers’ are prepping just confirms it!”
-I was like, “Don’t you think that the natural course of fear is to encourage people to race out to nth degree of possible calculations, in hopes of being prepared to self-preserve?
+To which I felt compelled to respond: “Don’t you think that the natural course of fear is to encourage people to race out to the nth degree of possible calculations, in hopes of being prepared to self-preserve?
 I don’t think it necessarily confirms that the end is nigh…” All this tells me is that people are afraid.
 Today, with Trump, it is the Liberals, yesterday with Obama it was the Conservatives, and the disenfranchised are simply in a permanent state of anxiety.

 Besides, do you really want to survive if a post-apocalyptic world looks like people tend to envision it?
 What kind of a life have you really preserved?
 But I digress…

 I’m not denying that there are real insecurities involved in our current situation, or that things like modern day Venezuela don’t happen.
 Nonetheless, it is really easy to let fear blow things out of proportion, and subsequently master your life, which will effectively render you useless to any legitimate solutions that will be necessary in solving the problem.
-I’m sympathetic to those who struggle with this, aware that this is their struggle.
+I’m sympathetic to those who struggle with this, and aware that this is their’s to struggle with.
 I’m aggravated by the people who feel this way and do not struggle with it, thinking that their psychotic attempts to selfishly self-preserve are totally grounded in reality, and above reproach.
 Their actions do nothing but create a self-fulfilling prophecy.

 But when to enact violence, and what kind of violence, and what degree of violence are all judgment calls that must be made by virtuous people who recognize that their emergency actions are being taken only because we have failed in effectively acting first with the kind of love that conquers all fear.
 And as a final note, I must add: people today (especially the rich) view all problems as requiring solutions of large-scale proportion.
 National answers, global answers, etc. This is innately flawed.
 The kind of love that I think will divert us from certain disaster is person to person, not fundamentally the kind that can be delivered through massive anonymous donations to homeless shelters where “professionals” can be equipped to do all the heavy lifting for us.
 Preppers, both on the Left and the Right beware: the “shoot first, ask questions later” approach, the “run and hide” approach, and the “throw money at the problem” approach to the troubles and insecurities which terrify us all fail to qualify as methods to love our neighbors, to deal with the log in our own eyes first, and to discern the times clearly through being transformed by the renewing of our minds.